 Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of college with Sylvan’s study skills program in Maryland.
 Our program, which is specifically designed for students in grades 4-12, teaches valuable problem solving, critical thinking and life management skills that help kids more effectively manage their time and organize their schoolwork.
 As your child develops life-long skills that he or she can put to use in school and beyond, his or her confidence will soar!
 It's time to equip your child for success: get started today by contacting your local Sylvan in Maryland.

 A Bright Future Starts With a Smart Approach

-Achieve More from Grade 4 to High School Graduation and Beyond
+The Tools to Succeed from Grade 4 to High School Graduation and Beyond

-Here's What Your Teen Will Learn:
+Here's What Your Child Will Learn:

-- Techniques to plan and track projects.
+- Techniques for planning and tracking long term projects.

 - Organizational methods for setting up an effective personal study area and tackling homework.

 - Planning and performance management skills, including how to use an academic calendar, track grades and set personal expectations.

 - Tactics for expectation management, including developing skills in active listening and identifying teacher expectations.

 - How to navigate college admissions requirements, including the all-important college admission essay.